znsio/specmatic-documentation/documentation/stubbing-jms.md

     }}, "localhost", 61616);
     jmsMock.start();
     ```
-   Above code is responsible for starting mocked JMS API on port 61616
+   Above code will start mocked JMS API on port 61616.

 3. In the `@AfterAll` method, add the following.
     ```java
     jmsMock.stop();
     ```
-   This command closes connection
+   This command closes connection.

-4. Create a file called `async-api.yaml` in `src/test/resources`(path should be same while creating jmsMock object) with the following content.
+4. Create a file called `async-api.yaml` in `src/test/resources`(use the same path in step 2) with the following content.
     ```yaml
     asyncapi: 2.0.0
     info: